pooja-bhavani/CKA/Modules/module2/02-service-endpoints.md

 - **Load Balancing**: Distribute traffic across multiple pod replicas
 - **Service Discovery**: Enable pods to find and communicate with each other
 - **External Access**: Expose applications outside the cluster
+- **Traffic Management**: Control how traffic flows to backend pods
 ---

 ## Service Types